-The decrease in research and development expense in the recent three month period was principally due to a charge of \$1.6 million for one-time personnel-related expenses associated with the acquisition of Spectra Linear in the three months ended April 2, 2011 with no such costs in the recent period.
-We expect that research and development expense will increase modestly in absolute dollars in the second quarter of 2012.
+The increase in research and development expense in the recent three and nine month periods was principally due to increases of \$2.3 million and \$1.1 million for personnel-related expenses, respectively, including personnel costs associated with the acquisition of Ember.
+The decrease in research and development expense as a percent of revenues in the recent periods is due to our increased revenues.
+We expect that research and development expense will increase in absolute dollars in the fourth quarter of 2012.